fhenseler/pokedex/README.md

 # Features

-- Cards including data for each pokemon fetched from https://pokeapi.co/
+- Data for the cards fetched from https://pokeapi.co/
 - Search function
 - Dark mode toggle